kiezmi/Anagrama_Java/README.md

-# Task description:
+# Repository description:

-## The task is to write a program which finds all anagrams of a given word in adictionary (the anagram must also be part of the dictionary).
+## The funtion is to write a word and finds all anagrams of a given word in a dictionary (the anagram must also be part of the dictionary).

 ## The dictionary is a simple text file which contains one word per line.